qilab/vagrant-cdh4.5/README.md

 # vagrant-cdh4.5

-* CentOS 6.7
+* CentOS 6.7 as a guest OS
-* CDH 4.5 in Pseudo-distributed Mode
+* CDH 4.5 (YARN) in Pseudo-distributed Mode
 * HBase in Pseudo-distributed Mode
 * Hive
 * MariaDB